Single Stage Open Competitive Selection

-Full Terms of Reference (TOR) of the Assignment can be found here: http://www.ebrd.com/documents/legal-reform/georgia-mining-sector-development-programme-phase-ii-legislative-framework-development.pdf
+Full Terms of Reference (TOR) of the Assignment can be found via the following link:

 Consultant Selection Procedure: Single stage open competitive selection.
 Interested firms or groups of firms are invited to submit a Technical and Financial Proposal.

-Assignment Start Date and Duration: The Assignment is expected to start in September 2019 and has an estimated overall duration of 12 months.
-The Assignment may be extended beyond the current work scope subject to availability of funding and satisfactory performance of the consultant.
+Assignment Start Date and Duration: The Assignment is expected to start in July 2020 and has an estimated overall duration of two months.

-Funding Source: It is anticipated that the assignment will be financed by the EBRD Shareholder Special Fund.
+Funding Source: It is anticipated that the contract will be financed by the ERBD Shareholder Special Fund.
 Selection and contracting are subject to the availability of funding.

 The Consultant's expert team is expected to include the following key experts (the 'Key Experts'):

-2. The Financial Proposal (Form 2 – FP 1 and FP2) shall be submitted in English separately by email only to the Bank Contact Person.
+The Financial Proposal (Form 2 – FP 1 and FP2) shall be submitted in English separately by email only to the following email address firstname.lastname@example.org.
 Consultants are reminded of the requirement to ensure the confidentiality of the Financial Proposals.